 1. You are advised to transfer British pensions to “Investment Platforms” within a QROPS or international SIPP, for flexibility, security, protection, currency, access and income.

-2. You are advised to transfer UK pensions and investments to offshore insurance bonds in Isle of Man, Dublin, Luxembourg (Lombard), Caymans (Investors Trust), Bermuda (Custodian Life) and Mauritius (Providence) for supposed tax efficiency and greater protection.
+2. You are advised to transfer UK pensions and investments to ANY FORM of offshore insurance bonds or platforms in the Isle of Man, Dublin, Luxembourg, Caymans, Bermuda and Republic of Mauritius for supposed tax efficiency and greater protection.
 Names of these companies can be obtained by contacting us and copies of correspondence from them.
 The UK FCA specifically seeks information on these companies as it tries to stop fraud and loss of UK pensions.

 3. You are led to believe that you will receive 5% pa income tax free as a result of advice, no matter where you live.

 4. You may be led to believe that you will obtain greater growth or investment freedom by transferring out of regulated territories, as there are more options available and you are shown strong past performance or given guarantees.

 5. You may be led to believe that your money will be safe from UK government tax grab and have greater protection, away from fund collapses reported in regulated territories (Maxwell or British Home Stores often quoted).